Dunboyne Combined Residents Association

 · to destroy the Dunboyne village identity

-· to permanently damage a critical and inherited part of our landscaped environment
+· to permanently damage a critical and inherited part of our landscaped

 · to bring about a deterioration of the life-style of residents,